Steelers WR Dionate Johnson's Strong take on Kenny Pickett will hype up Pittsburgh fans

 “I feel like he was comfortable out there,” Johnson said after the game.
 “To get us down the field in that two-minute drive period, that was something we were working on throughout camp the whole.
 He just looked relaxed and like he had been there before.
 Luckily, we had the starters out there to keep him going and keep that motivation.”

-There were multiple positive takeaways that Johnson came away from watching Pickett in the second in-game action of his early NFL career.
+There were multiple positive takeaways that Johnson had from watching Pickett run the offense against the Jaguars.
 Among them, he was quite pleased to see keen “poise” from him.

 “He showed poise, showed that he was in the pocket and comfortable,” Johnson said.
 “Kenny took a few hits, but he was ready to bounce back and get us going.
 Everybody respects him in the huddle.
 So, when he comes into the huddle, he takes charge.
 I’ve seen that early in training camp as well.
 Everybody’s comfortable with him in there.”